 - Division format:

 - All teams must wear uniforms that meet Mt.
 Diablo Soccer requirements.
 Team members must wear a matching uniform consisting of a jersey, shorts, and socks.
 Uniform shall be properly marked with the AYSO logo.
-No AYSO uniform may bear a player name, team name, league name, program name, or inappropriate sponsor name.
+No uniform may bear a player’s name, team name, league name, program name, or inappropriate sponsor name.

 REFEREES AND ASSISTANT REFEREES